Waka Flocka Flame: 2009–2010: Flockaveli

 In January 2009, Malphurs released his debut mixtape, Salute Me or Shoot Me.
 The mixtape contained the song "O Let's Do It", which was released as a commercial single in April of that year.
 After which, the song was re-recorded and the guest performer was changed.
 The song was produced by L-Don Beatz.
 By November 2009, he was signed to Gucci Mane's record label 1017 Records, along with fellow Georgia-based rapper OJ Da Juiceman, his cousin Frenchie, and his brother Wooh Da Kid.
 On January 19, 2010, Malphurs was shot and robbed at a car wash in his Atlanta hometown; a bullet went through his right arm.
 Following this, "O Let's Do It" debuted at number 95 on the Billboard Hot 100 in February 2010, and peaked at number 62 on the chart by April.
 Throughout that year, he released the singles "Hard In Da Paint", "Grove St. Party", and "No Hands".
 The latter two entered the Billboard Hot 100—the latter at number 13—while each promoted the release of his debut studio album, Flockaveli on October 1, 2010.
 The album debuted at number six on the US Billboard 200 and received positive critical reception.
 Its title was inspired by Tupac Shakur, whose final stage name and pseudonym before his death was Makaveli.
 Malphurs was listed at number eight on MTV's Hottest MCs in the Game Annual List in 2010.

 Gucci Mane fired Malphurs' mother, Debra as his manager.
 There was initially no animosity between the two rappers due to this event.
 In an MTV interview, Malphurs affirmed that their relationship was, at the time, in good standing despite not being on speaking terms.
-In early September, Gucci Mane attended at Malphurs' Flockaveli listening party in support of the artist.
+In early September, Gucci Mane attended Malphurs' Flockaveli listening party in support of the artist.